-In Figure \ref{fig:0_0625}, we highlight the low-energy `G+E' state found near the metal-insulator phase boundary at $x = 0.0625$ \cite{FOURNIER2015}.
-This multiphase state is similar to the single-phase `G' state, except that the magnetic moments at the corner Cu atoms are sign reversed (orange vectors).
-The size of magnetic moments at copper sites is also less uniformly distributed in the cell: the `G' state has magnetic moments at copper site of $ \pm 0.396 - 0.412\mu_\mathrm{B}$ per atom while the `G+E' state has magnetic moments at copper sites of $\pm 0.309 - 0.394\mu_\mathrm{B}$ per atom.
+In Fig. \ref{fig:0_0625}(a), we highlight the low-energy G+E state found at $x = 0.0625$.
+This multiphase state is similar to the single-phase G state, except that the magnetic moments at the corner Cu sites are sign reversed (orange vectors).
+The size of magnetic moments at copper sites is also less uniformly distributed in the cell: the G state has magnetic moments at copper site of $ \pm 0.396 - 0.412\mu_\mathrm{B}$ per atom while the G+E state has magnetic moments at copper sites of $\pm 0.309 - 0.394\mu_\mathrm{B}$ per atom.